-Many favour the Algarve, Lisbon and Porto for their Portuguese travel destinations.
-However, if you love history, traditional gastronomy and want to experience a different side of Portugal from the cities and beaches, you should allow two days in Évora in your Portugal itinerary.
+Many choose the Algarve, Lisbon and Porto for their Portuguese travel destinations.
+However, if you love history, traditional gastronomy and want to experience another side of Portugal, you should allow two days in Évora in your Portugal itinerary.

-The capital of the Alentejo, one of the most beautiful regions in Portugal, Évora, is steeped in history and culture with a refreshingly youthful atmosphere thanks to its significant student population.
+The capital of the Alentejo region, there are so many fabulous things to do in Évora.
+One of the most beautiful regions in Portugal, Évora, is steeped in history and culture with a refreshingly youthful atmosphere thanks to its significant student population.

 Add a Few Days in the Alentejo: We have put together a 4 Day Alentejo Itinerary starting with 2 days in Évora.
 A fabulous Portugal road trip through some of the country’s most scenic and historic countryside.

 How Long Should I Spend in Évora?

-It is possible to do a day trip to Évora from Lisbon by train or car.
+Évora is a popular day trip from Lisbon by train or car.
 A day tour to Évora from Lisbon is also a great way to maximise a day visit.
-However, there are so many great things to do in Évora, a day trip will only give you a glimpse of what the city has to offer.
+However, there are so many great things to do in Évora; a day trip will only give you a glimpse of what the city offers.

 Two days in Évora will give you a much greater appreciation of the city and the Alentejo.
 You will learn more about the local culture and history, Alentejo’s famous cork cultivation and production and of course, tasting the Alentajo’s world-renown food and wine.